 Creating a gold penny is a common science experiment, especially at the primary and secondary school levels.
 Many teachers use it to discuss the ancient study of alchemy, and how that relates to modern chemistry.
 It also demonstrates some basic concepts of chemistry, while providing a concrete result that students can take home, and which can be quite exciting to younger students.

 To make a gold penny at home, you’ll need a normal copper penny, a Bunsen burner, and a mixture of sodium hydroxide and zinc.
 You will also want to wear proper safety equipment, including goggles and gloves, and have a pair of tongs to handle the penny.
 Sodium hydroxide can be very dangerous if mishandled, so it’s important to take care at every step of the way.
-Children wanting to make a gold penny should ask an adult or teacher for help.

 The zinc and sodium hydroxide mixture should be placed in a vessel and put on top of the Bunsen burner.
 It should remain on the heat until it begins to boil, at which point the normal copper penny can be dropped into the mixture.
 It should stay in the mixture for two to three minutes, and then should be removed with tongs, and allowed to dry on a paper towel.
 The color at this point should be roughly silver, as the zinc has formed a thin layer on the outside of the copper.

 Next, the silver penny should be held with tongs over the direct heat of the Bunsen burner until the color changes.
 Once the silver penny begins to transform into a gold penny, it should be removed from the heat and placed on a non-flammable surface to cool.
-The penny will now appear to be a gold penny, though in fact all that has happened is that the heat has caused the zinc to mix with the copper.
+The penny will now appear to be gold, though in fact all that has happened is that the heat has caused the zinc to mix with the copper.
 This essentially forms the metal known as brass, which is commonly mistaken for gold, although it is much less yellow and has an entirely different consistency.
-So the gold penny most people create can more accurately be described as a brass penny.
+So the penny most people create can more accurately be described as a brass penny.

 A gold penny may also refer to the coin used during the reign of King Henry III of England.
 Before his reign, most high value coins used in England were from either the Byzantine Empire or from Arabia, but during his reign, in 1257, he saw the need to have a local currency which could handle larger transactions.
 So he had a gold penny created, which on one side featured him on a throne, and on the other side featured a cross and flowers.
-King Henry III unfortunately set the value of the gold penny too low, relative to the actual price of gold, and so most of the coins were melted down to be sold as pure gold, making an actual gold penny from this era quite a rarity.
+King Henry III unfortunately set the value of this penny too low, relative to the actual price of gold, and so most of the coins were melted down to be sold as pure gold, making an actual gold penny from this era quite a rarity.